grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 4. Go to the Grafana UI and check the details of your contact point.

-You cannot edit resources provisioned via Terraform from the UI.
+By default, you cannot edit resources provisioned via Terraform from the UI.
 This ensures that your alerting stack always stays in sync with your code.

 5. Click **Test** to verify that the contact point works correctly.